Connect with others who understand.

 How To Advocate for Yourself When Living With SLE

-Racial disparities in public health care can have a significant impact on the diagnosis, treatment, and management of SLE.
+Racial disparities in public healthcare can have a significant impact on the diagnosis, treatment, and management of SLE.
 But through research, advocacy, and education, we can begin to improve the quality of life for people of color living with lupus.

 Learn About the Warning Signs of SLE Complications

 Other lupus complications include heart attack and stroke.
-Cardiovascular (heart) disease is the top cause of death in individuals with lupus across all racial groups.
-Talk to your doctor about the complications of lupus, their symptoms, and any steps you can take to care for your health.
+Cardiovascular disease (heart and blood vessel disease) is one of the top causes of death in individuals with lupus across racial groups.
+Talk to your doctor about the complications of lupus, the symptoms of these conditions, and any steps you can take to care for your health.

-Seek Out Health Care Providers Who Understand Your Needs
+Seek Out Healthcare Providers Who Understand Your Needs

 You can research specialists online by reading their bios on practice websites.
 Consider where a provider was trained or previously practiced, which might suggest if they have experience in treating diverse populations.
 You can also connect with people in lupus support groups to get referrals from others who live near you.